ladybower reservoir walk cover photo

 Footwear: Supportive footwear with a good grip is a hiking essential for this walk.

-Map: It’s always good to have a map handy should you get lost or lose the trail.
+Map: Have a map handy should you get lost or lose the trail.
 We use All Trails for this purpose.

 couple taking a selfie with ladybower reservoir in the background